maheshjindal/maheshjindal/README.md

 ### Hi there 👋

 I am a master's in Data Science student at Columbia University, New York.
-I have 2.3 years of professional work experience in a fin-tech credit scoring analytical company named "FICO" as a Software and Data Platform Engineer in Data Science and Engineering team.
-I love solving research-oriented challenging analytical problems.I have been working on multiple domains comprising Big Data, Cloud Computing, Software Development and Machine Learning.
+I have 2.3 years of professional work experience in a fin-tech credit scoring analytical company named "FICO" as a Software Engineer in the Data Science and Engineering team.
+In FICO, I have developed Big Data Analytical Platforms/Frameworks from scratch and built Machine Learning Predictive Models.
+I love solving research-oriented challenging analytical problems.
+I have been working on multiple domains comprising Big Data, Cloud Computing, Software Development and Machine Learning.

 - 🔭 I’m currently working on Graph Neural Networks and Few-Shot Learning.